aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-tables/get-a-table-row/_index.md

 {{< /tabs >}}
 ## SDK Source

 Using an SDK (API client) is the quickest way for a developer to speed up the development.
 An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words Cloud SDKs, supplied with short and clear code examples.
+Please check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words Cloud SDKs.

 ## SDK Examples

-The code examples of using this REST API with various SDKs are presented below:
+A set of short code examples, demonstrating how to use this REST API with various SDKs, is presented below:

 {{< tabs tabTotal="7" tabID="4" tabName1="C#" tabName2="Java" tabName3="Python" tabName4="Ruby" tabName5="Node.js" tabName6="Android" tabName7="Swift" >}}
 {{< tab tabNum="1" >}}